training-dev-fr/jsondb-sequelize-like/README.md

 - ✅ Inspired by <a href="https://sequelize.org" target="_blank">Sequelize</a> syntax
 - 🔒 No external dependencies

-Watch our <a href="./Sequelize_Compatibility.md" target="_blank">Sequelize Compatibility file</a> for more information or compatibiliy check
+Watch our <a href="./Sequelize_Compatibility.md" target="_blank">Sequelize Compatibility file</a> for more information or compatibiliy check.

+All syntax should be the same as sequelize v6, so you can refer to their [documentation](https://sequelize.org/docs/v6/) to use this package.

 ---